ionStici/dsajs/6-hash-maps.md

 In open addressing we stick to the array as our underlying data structure, but we continue looking for a new index to save our data if the first result of our hash function has a different key's data.

+**Probing** means continuing to find new array indeces in a fixed sequence until an empty index is found.

+There are more sophisticated ways to find the next address after a hash collision: Linear probing system, quadratic probing open addressing system.

+**Clustering** is what happens when a single hash collision causes additional hash collisions.

 <br>